In Short

 Key Takeaways

-Contracts are popular as they are enforceable by the courts.
-However, you must be able to handle a contract breach when it happens.
-There are several options you may undertake.
+Contracts are popular as they clearly define the roles and responsibilities of the parties and are enforceable by the courts.
+They also often set out processes to navigate a contract breach when it happens.
+There are several options you may undertake in the event of a breach.
 You should always negotiate with your contracting party to see if you can still perform the contract.
 This may involve varying the contract.
-On the contrary, sometimes your contracting party cannot uphold their obligations.
-In this case, they may repudiate the contract.
-You will then be entitled to terminate the contract.
-This could be a good option as it dissolves either party’s responsibilities.
-However, you may want to enforce the contract by claiming damages in court.
-If you need any legal assistance with contract breaches, LegalVision’s experienced contract lawyers can help.
-Call us today on 0800 005 570 or fill out the form on this page.
+On the contrary, sometimes your contracting party cannot uphold their obligations, in which case the contract may be terminated or repudiated.
+Beyond this, you may want to enforce the contract by claiming damages in court.

 Frequently Asked Questions